jackmcgaughey/reddit-meme-generator/README.md

   - Analyzing the image source (subreddit)
   - Checking post titles for common meme phrases
   - Identifying posts from known meme subreddits
+  - Looking for indicators of quotes or text in titles
 - **More Results**: Each search returns 20 images instead of just 10
 - **Randomization**: Results are shuffled to ensure you get different images each time
 - **Higher Quality**: Behind the scenes, searches fetch 30 images and filter out lower quality options
 - **Consistent Experience**: Both genre and band searches use the same improvements
 - **Music-Focused Search**: Enhanced algorithms ensure genre searches return music-related images:
-  - Specific music subreddit targeting
+  - Targeted music subreddit searching for each genre
-  - Genre-tailored search terms that always include music references
   - Multi-stage search with fallback options to ensure relevant results
-  - Intelligent query construction with music-specific keywords like "concert," "band," "performance"
+  - Intelligent query construction with music-specific keywords
+  - Specialized configurations for different musical styles

 ### Text Rendering Features